FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 It uses Acme bot to set up TLS certificate for our backend.
 Finally, it enables and configures our service called `backend`

-And here is the part that seemed absolutely magic to me.
+And here is the part that seemed magic to me.
-If we want to deploy our flake to the machine we'll have to just run the:
+If we want to deploy our flake to the machine, we'll have to run the following:

 ```bash
 nixos-rebuild --flake .#blog \